santhos27/portfolio/aws/project_01/README.md

 AWS: PROJECT-1

-here i have planed to create an infra of 3 different instances with teraform code
+here i have planed to create an infra of 3 different instances with terraform code

     1-> ec2.tf
-        under this teraform file i have coded to launch 3 different instance with 3 different ami ami
+        under this terraform file i have coded to launch 3 different instance with 3 different ami ami
             ami 1 ubuntu
             ami 2 redhat